Growing the seeds

 When to plant -- Plant your seeds when you receive them for best germination

-Getting started -- Use a well-draining soil.
+Use a very well-draining soil.
 I use a mix of 1 part coir fiber to 2 parts perlite (use fine- or medium-grade perlite, not coarse-grade).
 An alternate mix is 1 part quality potting soil to 1 part perlite or coarse horticultural sand.
-If you create your own mix using peat moss, add a small amount of agricultural lime (dolomite lime, not hydrated or quick lime).
-Add only ½ teaspoon of lime per gallon of soil (3 cc per 4 liters).
+If you create your own mix using peat moss, add a small amount of agricultural lime (=dolomite lime, not hydrated or quick lime).
+Add only ½ teaspoon of lime per gallon of soil (3 cc per 4 liters.

-Use small pots or cups that have drainage holes.
-Fill the pots, without packing down the soil.
-Place a seed or 2 on top and cover with a thin layer of long-fiber sphagnum moss (not ground peat moss).
+Fill the pots, without packing down the soil, and place a seed or 2 on top.
+If you have long-fibered sphagnum moss, sprinkle a small amount over the surface.
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 The amount of moss to use is shown in this photo.
-If you don't have the moss, sprinkle a small amount of your potting mix around the seeds.
-Add water until everything is evenly moist (but not soggy).
+If you don't have the moss, sprinkle a small amount of your soil mix around the seeds.
+Then add water until everything is evenly moist (but not soggy).

 They sprout well between 68 and 80 degrees F (20-27°C).
 I have no experience germinating them outside that temperature range.
-I recommend keeping a minimum/maximum thermometer near the pots, especially if using a heating mat.
+I recommend placing a minimum/maximum thermometer near the pots.

-The seeds should begin sprouting in 3 to 6 weeks, but allow up to 10 weeks for any slow ones to sprout.
-Increase the air ventilation slightly after they sprout to avoid rot.
+The seeds should begin sprouting within 3 to 6 weeks, but allow up to 10 weeks.
 Continue keeping the soil surface moist for 3 weeks after they sprout, and then remove them from any plastic dome.

 Lighting -- It grows well in bright shade, dappled sunlight, or morning sun.
 But avoid strong sunlight until the plants are a few months old.
 It will probably need some protection from strong afternoon sun.

 Transplanting -- When your plants are about 2 inches tall (5 cm), gently transfer them to pots about 3 inches tall (8 cm).
 Avoid letting the soil ball break apart when repotting, which can damage the roots.
 Watering the soil first helps.

-Watering -- Try to keep the soil moist, but not soggy, most of the time.
-Avoid letting it dry out completely.
-You may use a moisture meter probe to monitor moisture levels down in the root zone.
+Watering -- Try to keep the soil moist most of the time.
+Avoid letting it dry out completely, but don't keep it constantly soggy.